Emerging occupations typically are the result of:

 - Size of the occupation

-In Alberta, the C072: Database Analysts and Data Administrators occupational group is expected to have a below-average annual growth of 1.5% from 2016 to 2020.
-In addition to job openings created by employment turnover, 41 new positions are forecasted to be created within this occupational group each year.
+In Alberta, the 2172: Database analysts and data administrators occupational group is expected to have an above-average annual growth of 2% from 2019 to 2023.
+In addition to job openings created by employment turnover, 77 new positions are forecasted to be created within this occupational group each year.